Welcome to the Third Congressional District of Oregon!

 Beyond 82nd Avenue, large parts of the city were annexed in the '80s and early '90s and many residents still remember the days the area was known as "Mid-County".
 Having five separate school districts, Portland Public School District, Centennial School District, Reynolds School District, Parkrose School District, and David Douglas School District, East Portland is also home to many non-profits, available and affordable housing options, and a growing sense of diversity.
 It grew rapidly in the 1950s and '60s, and both its wide arterial streets and low-slung ranch style homes lend it a suburban feel.
-The Gateway District, I-205, Burnside MAX line, Glendoveer Golf Course, Springwater Trail, Johnson Creek, and the fir-clad Buttes (Rocky, Kelly, Powell and Mt.
+The Gateway District, I-205, Burnside MAX line, Glendoveer Golf Course, Springwater Corridor, Johnson Creek Watershed, and the fir-clad Buttes (Rocky, Kelly, Powell and Mt.
 Scott) are major landmarks.

 Old Town was the original urban core of Portland.
 It is bordered by the Willamette River, NW Broadway, and West Burnside.
 Old Town got its name in the 1970s when Portland businessman Bill Naito had the words painted on the highly visible water tower atop a building at the edge of what was then called Portland’s “skid-row.”
 Old Town is also home to the “Portland Oregon” sign formerly the “Made in Oregon” atop the former White Stag building which now houses the University of Oregon’s Portland Center.

 Portland’s Chinatown makes up much of Old Town.
 With a China gate marking the entrance on NW 4th and W Burnside, the China town portion of Old Town continues to NW Glisan St and is home to a variety of Chinese groceries and restaurants.
 In the heart of Chinatown is the beautiful Lan Su Chinese Garden which is one of the largest Suzhou-style gardens outside of China.